sa-mw-dach/ocp-on-kvm/README.md

 ### TO DO/WIP

-  * Automate DVD download and make placement configurable.
+  * Make RHEL DVD iso file placement configurable.
   * Make a pre-check of your configuration.